A0Gbadamosi2024/financial_app_qabot/README.md

 Once you're sure the setup is done.
 Visit the streamlit app on the exposed port specified in the docker compose file:

 - On your favorite browser visit http://localhost:8501.
+- - On your favorite browser visit http://localhost:3000.
+For the graphana app

 - Upon visiting the page, you should see below screen.